Woman in neutral travel outfit with bag showing comfortable intentional packing and travel style

 Before opening your suitcase, pause and consider:

-Most overpacking happens when we prepare for imaginary situations instead of real ones, packing becomes easier when you dress with intention.
-Planning around your actual itinerary immediately reduces excess.
+Most overpacking happens when we prepare for imaginary situations instead of real ones, packing becomes easier when you dress with intention means planning around your actual needs rather than imaginary situations.

 Build a Flexible Outfit Base